 For Small Scale Projects <10000 users, stitch and segment have solid free plans, and remain cheaper options than Fivetran.

-For Medium Scale products, we’re probably looking at $300-$750 for all three, with FT still at the high end of that range.
-Really it starts to depend on how much data you’re recording and generating.
+For Medium Scale products, we’re probably looking at $300-$750 for Segment and Stitch, with FT still at the previously mentioned range.
+Really it starts to depend roughly on how much data you’re recording and generating for Segment and Stitch, and on how many, and what types, of data sources for Fivetran.

 At Scale, the numbers start to diverge, and you absolutely need to get quotes.
-It’s much less applicable to look at what others paid because it could really be anything from $500-$2k+.
+It’s much less applicable to look at what others paid because it could really be anything from $500-$10k+.
 Fivetran positions themselves as the premium option, and touts the fact that they’ve “replicated some of the largest recorded Marketo, Zendesk, Zuora accounts.”
+That said, because FT currently bills based on what data sources you’re connecting and how many data sources you need, they could end up as a lower priced option on the high end.

 No matter who you use, you’re likely to end up with a more cost effective solution than building it yourself!